 2Each affiliation should be a separate paragraph.

-*Correspondence to: include the email addresses of the corresponding author(s).
+*Correspondence to: include the email addresses or telephone number of the corresponding author(s).
 Please use the asterisk (*) symbol for the corresponding author information.

-All of the Figures and Tables should be cited in order, including those in the supporting online material (which should be cited as, for example, figure S1, and table S1).
-You can include page breaks if you would like to place the figures within the text.
+All of the Figures and Tables should be cited in order (which should be cited as, for example, Figure S1, and Table S1).

 Fig. #: (Begin each figure caption with a label, “Fig. 1.” for example, as a new paragraph.).

 Fig. 1.
 The figure caption should begin with an overall descriptive statement of the figure followed by additional text.
 They should be immediately after each figure.
 Figure parts are indicated with capital

 letters (A).
 If you prefer, you can place both the actual figures and captions logically through the text near where they are cited rather than at the end of the file (but not both).
 If a paragraph in the main text begins with the name of a figure, write out “Figure” in full (e.g., <para>“Figure 1 shows….”).

 Fig. 2.
 You can place graphics above each equation as part of this file.

 Table #: (Begin each table caption with a label “Table 1.”, etc.) as a new paragraph.

 Table 1.
 Start this caption with a short description of your table.
 Format tables using the Word Table commands and structures.
 Do not create tables using spaces or tabs characters.